krisvanrens/nexus-lang/README.md

 The Nexus programming language.

+Nexus is a language for aiding in software component network descriptions.
+Aside a simple base of common general-purpose primitives/control flow/etc. it offers native integration for building a network of components, connecting in-/outputs and setting component properties.
+The syntax of Nexus is loosely modeled after that of the [Rust programming language](https://github.com/rust-lang/rust).

 ## Native integration with component networks

 Nexus is designed to interface component-network-oriented systems, to enable a convenient, safe network description.